Should You Sprout Your Food?

 What to know about sprouting grains, nuts, and legumes.

 Sprouting breaks down a seed.
-That means less work for your digestive system, says Elisabetta Politi, RD, MPH, CDE, nutrition director at the Duke Diet & Fitness Center in Durham, N.C.
+That means less work for your digestive system, says Elisabetta Politi, RD, nutrition director at the Duke Diet & Fitness Center in Durham, NC.

 "It would be a good choice for someone with a sensitive gut," she says.
 "For people with problems digesting certain foods, sprouted germs might seem better for them, and they are less allergenic to people with grain protein sensitivities."

-This was the case for Avery Pittman, a 22-year-old senior at the University of Vermont.
+This was the case for Avery Pittman of Vermont.
 In high school, Pittman took methacycline for acne, which she says led to a lot of "gastrointestinal issues."
-Having tried various kinds of diets, she says that eating sprouts helps her avoid stomach problems that day.
+Having tried various kinds of diets, she says that eating sprouts helps her prevent stomach problems.